PaperCutSoftware/CustomSynAndAuthentication/README.md

 The user details is an ordered list of fields each separated by a tab character (`\t`) and terminated with a newline.
 The text should be UTF-8 encoded.

 Each field is optional and may be supplied as a zero length string `\t\t`.
 Only the username is a mandatory.

+**NOTE**: Assign the value of ‘Y’ to the user-source.update-user-details-card-id config key.

 The complete list of fields is